pdm-project/pdm/docs/usage/hooks.md

 It also provides hooks attached to these steps allowing for:

-- plugins to listen to the [signals][pdm.signals] of the same name.
+- plugins to listen to the `pdm.signals` of the same name.
 - developers to define custom scripts with the same name.

 Besides, `pre_invoke` signal is emitted before ANY command is invoked, allowing plugins to modify the project or options beforehand.